Cadienvan/hook-fn/README.md

 ## Decorator
 The decorator will provide two functions to be executed before and after the method to which it is applied.
 It expects an object with the following properties:
 - `before`: A function to be executed before the method to which it is applied.
+Defaults to a function that does nothing.
 It will be called with the following parameters:
   - `context`: The context of the method to which it is applied
   - `args`: The arguments passed to the method to which it is applied
   - `target`: The method to which it is applied
   - `propertyKey`: The name of the method to which it is applied
   - `descriptor`: The descriptor of the method to which it is applied.
 - `after`: A function to be executed after the method to which it is applied.
+Defaults to a function that does nothing.
 It will be called with the following parameters:
   - `context`: The context of the method to which it is applied
   - `args`: The arguments passed to the method to which it is applied
   - `target`: The method to which it is applied